-40. Decision makers have a range of options and tools for improving the sustainability of economic and financial systems (well established) {6.4}.
+40 Decision makers have a range of options and tools for improving the sustainability of economic and financial systems (well established) {6.4}.
 Achieving a sustainable economy involves making fundamental reforms to economic and financial systems and tackling poverty and inequality as vital parts of sustainability (well established) {6.4}.
-Governments could reform subsidies and taxes to support nature and its contributions to people, removing perverse incentives, and instead promoting diverse instruments such as payments linked to social and environmental metrics, as appropriate (established but incomplete) $\{6.4.1\}$ .
-At the international level, options for reacting to the challenges generated by displacement of the impacts of unsustainable consumption and production on nature include both rethinking established instruments and developing new instruments to account for long distance impacts.
-Trade agreements and derivatives markets could be reformed to promote equity and prevent deterioration of nature, although there are uncertainties associated with implementation (established but incomplete) {6.4.4}.
-Alternative models and measures of economic welfare (such as inclusive wealth accounting, natural capital accounting and degrowth models) are increasingly considered as possible approaches to balancing economic growth and conservation of nature and its contributions and recognizing trade-offs, value pluralism and long-term goals (established but incomplete) {6.4.5}.
-Structural changes to economies are also key to shifting action over long time scales, including technological and social innovation regimes and investment frameworks that internalize environmental impacts such as externalities of economic activities, including by addressing environmental impacts in socially just and appropriate ways (well established) {5.4.1.7}.
-Although market-based policy instruments such as payments for ecosystem services, voluntary certification and biodiversity offsetting have increased in use, their effectiveness is mixed, and they are often contested; thus, they should be designed and applied carefully to avoid perverse effects in context (established but incomplete) {5.4.2.1, 6.3.2.2, 6.3.2.5, 6.3.6.3}.
-The widespread internalization of environmental impacts, including externalities associated with long-distance trade, is considered both an outcome and a constituent of global and national sustainable economies (well established) {5.4.1.6, 6.4}.
+Governments could reform subsidies and taxes to support nature and its contributions to people, removing perverse incentives and instead promoting diverse instruments such as payments linked to social and environmental metrics, as appropriate (established but incomplete) {6.4.1}.
+At the international level, options for reacting to the challenges generated by the displacement of the impacts of unsustainable consumption and production on nature include both rethinking established instruments and developing new instruments to account for long-distance impacts.
+Trade agreements and derivatives markets could be reformed to promote equity and prevent the deterioration of nature, although there are uncertainties associated with implementation (established but incomplete) {6.4.4}.
+Alternative models and measures of economic welfare (such as inclusive wealth accounting, natural capital accounting and degrowth models) are increasingly considered as possible approaches to balancing economic growth and the conservation of nature and its contributions and to recognizing trade-offs, the pluralism of values, and long-term goals (established but incomplete) {6.4.5}.
+Structural changes to economies are also key to shifting action over long timescales.
+Such changes include technological and social innovation regimes and investment frameworks that internalize environmental impacts, such as the externalities of economic activities, including by addressing environmental impacts in socially just and appropriate ways (well established) {5.4.1.7}.
+Although such market-based policy instruments as payments for ecosystem services, voluntary certification and biodiversity offsetting have increased in use, their effectiveness is mixed, and they are often contested; thus, they should be carefully designed and applied to avoid perverse effects in context (established but incomplete) {5.4.2.1, 6.3.2.2, 6.3.2.5, 6.3.6.3}.
+The widespread internalization of environmental impacts, including externalities associated with long-distance trade, is considered both an outcome and a component of national and global sustainable economies (well established) {5.4.1.6, 6.4}.

-Table SPM.1.
-Approaches for sustainability and possible actions and pathways for achieving them.
-The appropriateness and relevance of different approaches vary according to place, system, decision-making process and scale.
-The list of actions and pathways in the following table is not exhaustive, but rather illustrative, using examples from the assessment report.
+Table SPM 1 Approaches for sustainability and possible actions and pathways for achieving them.

+The appropriateness and relevance of different approaches varies according to place, system, decision-making process and scale.
+The list of actions and pathways in the following table is illustrative rather than exhaustive and uses examples from the assessment report.